openPMD/openPMD-standard/STANDARD.md

 `particleName/recordNameA` and the n-th entry in `particleName/recordNameB` belong to the same particle.

-For records that are constant for all particles in a particle species, e.g., all electrons might have `charge` `-1`, replacing the record with a group attribute of the same name is possible, as described in the following paragraphs.

 ### Naming conventions

-As with mesh-based `vector` records, compound particle vector records are again splitted in scalar components that are stored in a common sub-group `particleName/recordName/`.
+As with general `vector` records, compound particle vector records are again splitted in scalar components that are stored in a common sub-group `particleName/recordName/`

-Replacing a record for a particle with a constant value for all particles in the particle species, independent if the record is stored as a vector or scalar record, works as follows.
-The record `particleName/recordName` shall be replaced with an empty sub-group `particleName/recordName/` that hosts the group-attribute `value` and other mandatory attributes such as `unitSI`.
-For components of vector-records, the component `particleName/recordName/x` shall be replaced with an empty sub-sub-group `particleName/recordName/x/` that again hosts the group-attribute `value` and other mandatory attributes such as `unitSI`.
+(see: *Scalar, Vector and Tensor Records*).
+Also, record components that are constant for all particles of a species (and iteration) can be replaced with a short-hand notation (see: *Constant Record Components*).

 ### Mandatory Records for each `Particle Species`